paulinamfurtak/famous-people-quiz-game/README.md

 * [Inspiration](#inspiration)

 ## General info
 The main goal of "Famous People Quiz Game" is to guess 10 famous people shown in the pictures.
-Pictures of respective figures are chosen randomly from 6 categories.
+Pictures of respective figures are randomly selected from 6 categories.
 User can choose and mix categories at their discretion.

 ## Motivation
 I have created this project to improve my programming skills and learn how to build Android applications.